 For health plan benefits, you’ll mainly be doing payroll reconciliation.
-Let’s take a look at how that reconciliation process is run below.
+Let’s take a look at how that reconciliation process works below.

 How to do payroll reconciliation for your business

-Payroll is likely the most significant expense of your business, so it’s essential to get it right.
-The easiest way to check it’s accurate is by doing regular payroll deduction reconciliations.
+Payroll is likely the most significant expense of your business, so it’s vital to get it right.
+The easiest way to check its accuracy is by regular payroll deduction reconciliations.

-A payroll reconciliation should be completed whether you’re using a payroll software or not.
-During reconciliation, you compare the current period's payroll amount with the numbers listed in your payroll ledger to ensure that both the records match.
+You can complete the payroll reconciliation process with or without payroll software.
+During reconciliation, you compare the current period's payroll amount with the numbers listed in your payroll ledger to ensure that both records match.
 This is a final check to make sure your processed amounts are accurate.

 Use the following steps to reconcile payroll: